-5 CONCLUSION
+5 CONCLUSION AND FUTURE WORK

 In this paper, we present a simple negotiation approach that is useful in a practical way for negotiations.
 The mediator offers jointly optimal negotiation texts based on CP-nets over a finite number of rounds and the rest of the players are willing to adjust their private interests at each round using UCP-nets.
 In this interactive framework, the mediator and the players can play on different machines by sending messages.
 The framework can deal with negotiation for multiple issues, and with multiple players who have different preferences even when their preference graphs are cyclic.
 The proposed approach provides a satisfactory agreement for all players with their optimal outcomes, which are not less than average utility.
-As a future direction, we plan to test the performance of this approach and hope to construct a more efficient search algorithm on preference graphs.
-For the resulting negotiation algorithms, we intend to prove formal properties related to correctness and complexity.
+In what follows we list some future avenues for investigation.